Dry Needling of Trigger Points and Myofacial Release of painful muscles

-We use dry needling frequently in the accompaniment with Real Time Ultrasound to attain improved fascicular gliding of the myofascia, The mechanism of action involves a cascade of events from the release of nitrous oxide and pro- and anti-inflammatory substances to the release of endogenous opioids leading to the reduction in pain and muscle spasm.
+We frequently use dry needling in the accompaniment with Real Time Ultrasound to attain improved fascicular gliding of the myofascia.
+Hereby, reducing muscle pain and improving biomechanical synergistic muscle action.
+The mechanism of action involves a cascade of events from the release of nitrous oxide and pro- and anti-inflammatory immune substances to the release of endogenous opioids leading to the reduction in pain and muscle spasm.
 Primarily, this gives the brain a new reference point of relaxation.
 Combined with massage and joint mobilisations it becomes immediately apparent that joint tissue compression is much relieved by dry needling, allowing the opportunity for passive movement to lubricate the joint.
 The relaxed state of muscles (which were in spasm) allows the re-education of the appropriate 'timing' and synergies within and between muscles.

 Dry Needling has been shown to result in significant improvements of muscular endurance of knee extensors and hip flexion that persisted 4 wk posttreatment as well as a short-term improvement of muscular endurance of knee flexors in the intragroup analysis of soccer players.
 Compared with placebo, DN showed a significant effect on hip flexion that persisted 4 wk posttreatment.
 Compared with a nontreatment control, DN also significantly improved maximum force of knee extensors also 4 wk posttreatment.
 Compared with a nontreatment control, placebo laser combined with water pressure massage resulted in a small but statistically significant improvement of hip flexion range of motion at treatment end and 4 wk posttreatment (Haser et al 2017 Medicine & Science in Sports & Exercise .
 49(2):378-383)